ceejbot/no-more-unicorns/first-draft.md

 ---

-# [fit] 56% leave
-# [fit] by mid-career
+# Programming is a great profession.

 ^ If half of you leave by mid-career, it's no wonder I'm a unicorn.

----

-# [fit] Programming is
-# [fit] a great career.

-^ I love writing software.
+But I love writing software.
 Do you like it?
 Is this a good career?
 Great pay.
 Good benefits.
-A way to stay middle-class in this new gilded age.

 ---